 - A. How a Disciplinary Action is Initiated - 1.
-If the State Licensing Authority, on its own initiative or based on a complaint, has reasonable cause to believe that a Licensee has violated the Retail Code, any rule promulgated pursuant to it, or any of its orders, the State Licensing Authority shall issue and serve upon the Licensee an Order to Show Cause (administrative citation) as to why its license should not be suspended, revoked, restricted, fined, or subject to other disciplinary sanction. - 2.
+If the State Licensing Authority, on its own initiative or based on a complaint, has reasonable cause to believe that a LicenseeLicensee has violated the Retail Code, any rule promulgated pursuant to it, or any of its orders, the State Licensing Authority shall issue and serve upon the LicenseeLicensee an Order to Show Cause (administrative citation) as to why its license should not be suspended, or revoked, restricted, fined, or subject to other disciplinary sanction. - 2.
 The Order to Show Cause shall identify the statute, rule, regulation, or order allegedly violated, and the facts alleged to constitute the violation.
-The order shall also provide an advisement that the license could be suspended, revoked, restricted, fined, or subject to other disciplinary sanction should the charges contained in the notice be sustained upon final hearing. - B. Disciplinary Hearings.
+The order shall also provide an advisement that the license could be suspended, or restricted, fined, or subject to other disciplinary sanction should the charges contained in the notice be sustained upon final hearing. - B. Disciplinary Hearings.
 Disciplinary hearings will be conducted in accordance with Rule R 1304 Administrative Hearings. - C. Renewal.
 The issuance of an Order to Show Cause does not relieve the Licensee of the obligation to timely comply with all license renewal requirements.

-The statutory authority for this rule is found at subsections 12-43.4-202(2)(b), 12-43.4-202(2)(c), 12-43.4-202(3)(a)(I), 12-43.4-202(3)(a)(I), 12-43.4-202(3)(b)(IX) and 24-4-104(4)(a), C.R.S., and sections 12-43.3-601 and 24-4-105, C.R.S.
+The statutory authority for this rule is found at sections 24-4-104(4)(a), 24-4-105 and 12-43.4-601 and subsections 12-43.4-202(2)(b), and 12-43.4-202(2)(c), 12-43.4-202(3)(a)(I), 12-43.4-202(3)(a)(XVI) 12-43.4-202(3)(b)(IX) and 24-4-104(4)(a), C.R.S., and sections 12-43.3-601 and 24-4-105, C.R.S.
 Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(I).
-The purpose of this rule is to set forth the process for summary suspensions when the State Licensing Authority has cause to immediately suspend a license prior to and pending a hearing and final agency order.
-Summary suspensions will be imposed when the State Licensing Authority has reason to believe and finds that a Licensee has been guilty of a deliberate and willful violation of any applicable law or regulation, or that the public health, safety, and welfare imperatively require emergency action.
+The purpose of this rule is to set forth the process for summary suspensions when the State Licensing Authority has cause to immediately suspend reveke a license prior to and pending a hearing and final agency order.
+Such an occasion will occurSummary suspensions will be imposed when the State Licensing Authority has reason to believe and finds that a Licensee has been guilty of a deliberate and willful violation of any applicable law or regulation, or has committed an infraction of such magnitude that it is imperative its license be revoked to protect that the public health, safety, and welfare imperatively require emergency action.
 The rule ensures proper due process for Licensees when their licenses are temporarily or summarily suspended by requiring prompt initiation of disciplinary proceedings after such suspensions.